Submission Deadline: October 5, 2016 (Extended Deadline)

-Persons or groups in ACSA member schools whose activities have clearly been identified with architectural education in ACSA full-member schools are eligible.
+Persons or groups in ACSA member schools whose activities have clearly been identified with architectural education in ACSA full-member and candidate-member schools are eligible.
 The achievement must have been accomplished during the period of appointment.
-Any faculty member, administrator, or student at an ACSA full-member school may nominate a candidate for the ACSA Diversity Achievement Award.
+Any faculty member, administrator, or student at an ACSA full-member and candidate-member school may nominate a candidate for the ACSA Diversity Achievement Award.
 Junior faculty and upper administration are encouraged to work together to submit to this award.
 Projects that have previously been recognized by ACSA will not be considered.

 Each submission shall contain the following information:

 - Nomination Information, completed online during submission (www.acsa-arch.org);

 - Letter of Nomination: A letter explaining the reasons for the nomination according to the established criteria, not to exceed one page (PDF format);

 - Curated Résumé: A curated résumé of the candidate summarizing his or her career (no more than 10 pages in PDF format);